-Sponsors participating in this training program will be designated as the Signing Authority and are required to attest to successful achievement by signing the appropriate box included at the end of each skill set.
+Sponsors participating in this training program will be designated as the Signing Authority and are required to attest to successful achievement by signing the appropriate box in the Skill Set Completion Form (Appendix C).

-Health and Safety
+Safety

 Safe working procedures and conditions, accident prevention and the preservation of health are of primary importance for apprenticeship programs in Ontario.
-These responsibilities are shared and require the joint efforts of government, sponsors, employers, supervisors, workers, apprentices and the public to achieve the goal of making Ontario's workplaces safe and healthy.

-The Occupational Health and Safety Act (OHSA) provides us with the legal framework and the tools to do this.
-It sets out the rights and duties of all parties in the workplace, placing ultimate responsibility on the employer for the health and safety of workers (in this case apprentices) by ensuring procedures, controls, and training are established for dealing with workplace hazards.
-Therefore, it is imperative that all parties become aware of circumstances that may lead to injury, illness or harm.
-Safe learning experiences and environments can be created by controlling the variables and behaviours that may contribute to or cause an accident injury or illness.
+These responsibilities are shared and require the joint efforts of government, sponsors, employers, employees and the public.
+Therefore, it is imperative that all parties become aware of circumstances that may lead to injury or harm.
+Safe learning experiences and environments can be created by controlling the variables and behaviours that may contribute to or cause an accident or injury.